Vaseline for Tanning – Should You Use It?

 Tanning With Baby Oil

-People also think that along with Vaseline, baby oil is a good way to accelerate tanning.
+People also think that, along with Vaseline, baby oil is a good way to accelerate tanning.
 Just like with Vaseline, this is not a great idea.

 Baby oil acts as a reflector, directly attracting sunlight to the skin and intensifying both UVA and UVB rays, which are responsible for tanning, as well as burning and damaging the skin.

-Baby oil, which is mineral oil combined with moisturizers, make the skin soft.
-This opens the skin up to be more vulnerable to damage, especially when the effects of the sun are amplified on the skin.
+This makes the skin more vulnerable to damage, especially when the sun’s effects are amplified on the skin.

 Even applying sunscreen under baby oil will not work, as the baby oil will still attract and intensify the sun’s rays, leaving the sunscreen useless.